danieljcave/inphysical-quiz/README.md

 ## **User Experience**
 ### **Target Audience**
-The target audience of the quiz is all users that are interested in fitness and excersice.
-The Audience is from new begginers entering the fitness journey.
-Or experianced users with years of training and knowledge.
-The quiz is free and designed for new users and experianced users to test knowledge.
+The target audience of the quiz is all users that are interested in fitness and exercise.
+The Audience is new beginners entering the fitness journey.
+Or experienced users with years of training and knowledge.
+The quiz is free and designed for new users and experienced users to test their knowledge.

 ### **Website Goals**
-The primary goal of the website is to operate a functional quiz that users can use and enjoy to test there knowledge.
+The primary goal of the website is to operate a functional quiz that users can use and enjoy to test their knowledge.
 Another goal of the website is to expand the quiz as more users complete the quiz tasks.
-To help new users learn and test the experianced users with harder questions.
+To help new users learn and test the experienced users with harder questions.

 ## **User Stories**
 - ## New User Visitor Goals
-1. The website is designed to allow new users to complete a quiz on fitness and experiance.
+1. The website is designed to allow new users to complete a quiz on fitness and experience.
-2. Provide a knowledge based quiz to test the users experiance and information.
+2. Provide a knowledge-based quiz to test the user's experience and information.
-3. Have range of questions for the user to test there knowledge on.
+3. Have a range of questions for the user to test their knowledge on.

 - ### Returning Visitor Goals
-    1. To have users that did not score all questions correctly to try again for the top score.
+    1. To have users that did not score all questions correctly try again for the top score.
-    2. Test there knowledge on each questions and allow to experince the quiz.
+    2. Test their knowledge on each question and allow them to experience the quiz.
-    3. Center point for returning user with updating questions.
+    3. Center point for returning users with updating questions.

 - ## Design
     - ### Color Scheme
-        - In the website design I had choose to use 5 colors.
+        - In the website design I had chosen to use 5 colors.
 First being #f5f5f5 (Off-White) and 17181A (Dark Grey).
 When first thinking of how the website should look, the primary goal was a clean and simplistic-looking site.
-The Main color of the quiz is (Navy Blue) 007DA7 this is a dark blue that gives the quiz a sleek and profestional view.
-All of the text uses the Off White color to display over the blue.
+The Main colour of the quiz is (Navy Blue) 007DA7 this is a dark blue that gives the quiz a sleek and professional view.
+All of the text uses the Off White colour to display over the blue.
 Both Red and Green are used for answering questions and displaying Green, for correct answers and Red for incorrect answers.
     - ### Imagery
         - The quiz contains a single image, which is displayed as the background image for the website.
-This is to show the user that straight away is a fitness related quiz without needing to read into the quiz or information.
+This is to show the user that straight away is a fitness-related quiz without needing to read into the quiz or information.
 The image was found on [Pexals](https://www.pexels.com/) which is a free image library.
     - ### Typography
         - When selecting the font to choose, the same goals were alongside the colour scheme.
 To find a clean and simplistic font that gives the website the look of professional and friendly.
 The font that was chosen was "Outfit" a free available font found on [Google Fonts](https://fonts.google.com/)

 ## **Website Features**
 The First feature of the website is the "Start Quiz' button.
 When selecting the button the user is then displayed a popup information container that contains the title of the page along with any information that the user might need to complete the quiz.
-It contains a Exit and Continue button inside.
+It contains an Exit and Continues button inside.
 Clicking the exit button with take the user back to the home page of the quiz.
-If the user selects continue, the popup icon with be coverd with a sliding page that holds the quiz container.
+If the user selects continue, the popup icon with be covered with a sliding page that holds the quiz container.

 This uses a width of 200% and hides the overflow.
-Using Javascript to add "current" tags to elements that is then targets by CSS to complete the display of the Quiz.
+Using Javascript to add "current" tags to elements that are then targeted by CSS to complete the display of the Quiz.
 The quiz contains 5 Different questions.
-Each question has a quetion amount and a score keeping header.
+Each question has a question amount and a score-keeping header.
 When the user selects a correct answer the quiz score is increased by 1.
-When the user enters an incorrect answer the score is not changed and user can select the next question.
+When the user enters an incorrect answer the score is not changed and the user can select the next question.

-Once the user has completed the quiz, they are then take to a results popup.
+Once the user has completed the quiz, they are then taken to a results popup.
 Using the current tag selector and javascript to hide the quiz tab and show the results information.
-It then uses javascript to show the user there score for the website.
-Lastly, the user has to option to try again, in which the quiz will be shown again and question and score will have been reset.
-Or select Home button to be taken back to the home page of the quiz.
+It then uses javascript to show the user their score for the website.
+Lastly, the user has to option to try again, in which the quiz will be shown again and the question and score will have been reset.
+Or select the Home button to be taken back to the home page of the quiz.

 ## **Technologies Used**